 Jesus said to the Jews who believed in Him, “If you keep my word, then you are truly my disciples.”
 (John 8:31 BBE).

-Any believer can read, hear, preach or teach God’s Word, but only a true disciple of Christ will seek to keep or obey every command, word or teaching of Christ.
+Anyone can read, hear, preach, or teach God’s Word, but only a true disciple of Christ will seek to keep or obey every command, word, or teaching of Christ.

 “Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.”
 (Rom.
 8:7 NKJV)!